Donald Trump May Have Known About Election Hacking, 'Cheered It On,' Michael Cohen's Lawyer Lanny Davis Says

 — Maddow Blog (@MaddowBlog) August 22, 2018

-When Cohen pleaded guilty to eight charges in federal court in New York on Tuesday, he directly implicated Trump in two of those charges, Inquisitr reported earlier.
-Under oath, Rogen said that “a candidate for federal office” later named as Trump by Davis ordered him to make payments to two women who say that they had sexual relations with Trump in 2006 — pornographic film actress Stormy Daniels and former Playboy Magazine centerfold model Karen McDougal.
+When Cohen pleaded guilty to eight charges in federal court in New York on Tuesday, he directly implicated Trump in two of those charges, the Inquisitr reported earlier.
+Under oath, Rogen said that “a candidate for federal office” later named as Trump by Davis ordered him to make payments to two women who say that they had sexual relations with Trump in 2006 — adult film actress Stormy Daniels and former Playboy Magazine centerfold model Karen McDougal.

 Cohen told the judge in the Southern District of New York federal court that he arranged the payments at Trump’s instructions “for the principal purpose of influencing the election.”